Explore FREE downloadable educational materials.

 In December of 1989, the CDC recommended that children should receive their first dose of MMR vaccine at 15 months and all children should get a booster dose before entering kindergarten.
 “When fully implemented,” CDC officials stated, “this schedule should lead to the elimination of measles among school aged children and college students.”
 They also reported that “Although the titers of vaccine-induced antibodies are lower than those following natural disease, both serologic and epidemiologic evidence indicate that vaccine-induced protection appears to be long lasting in most individuals.”

 Published medical research, however, indicates that vaccine failure due to waning immunity can occur, despite multiple doses of measles vaccine.
-Measles vaccine acquired immunity is reported to wane in at least 5 percent of cases, within 10 to 15 years after vaccination.
+Measles vaccine acquired immunity is reported to wane in at least five percent of cases, within 10 to 15 years after vaccination.
 Moreover, exposure to natural measles may be necessary for the maintenance of protective antibodies in vaccinated persons.

-The Vaccine Research Group at Minnesota’s Mayo Clinic reports that up to 10 percent of persons who receive 2 doses of MMR vaccine “fail to develop protective humoral immunity and those antibody levels wane over time, which can result in infection.”
+The Vaccine Research Group at Minnesota’s Mayo Clinic reports that up to 10 percent of persons who receive two doses of MMR vaccine “fail to develop protective humoral immunity and those antibody levels wane over time, which can result in infection.”
 Further, they admit that “While the current vaccine used in the USA and many other countries is safe and effective, paradoxically in the unique case of measles, it appears to insufficiently induce herd immunity in the population.”

 Mayo Clinic researchers have also found that individuals respond differently to vaccination and each individual’s genes play a role in controlling measles vaccine-induced immune responses.
 They report that scientists still do not completely understand “how the immune response is generated” or “how host genetic and epigenetic variations change and impact vaccine immune responses,” or “how pathogens interact with the immune system.”
 They also state that “The importance of cellular immunity to vaccine-induced protection is not completely understood.”
 Some children with no detectible measles antibodies may still be protected against measles, which supports the “involvement of cellular immunity.”